kdm9/dna-proto-workflow/docs/source/index.rst

 Contributors
 ^^^^^^^^^^^^

-This workflow was developed by Norman Warthmann, PBGL, with important contributions from Kevin D Murray (Australian National University) and Marcos Conde, PBGL.
+This workflow was developed by Norman Warthmann of the Plant Breeding and Genetics Laboratory of the FAO/IAEA Joint Division (PBGL), with important contributions from Kevin D Murray (Australian National University) and Marcos Conde, PBGL.
 The documentation was written by Norman Warthmann with contributions from Anibal Morales, PBGL.

+Citing
+^^^^^^

+When publishing results obtained using this workflow please cite the link to the original github repository specifying the release.

 Reproducibility
 ^^^^^^^^^^^^^^^